Plant–animal interaction

 Plant-animal interactions are important pathways for the transfer of energy within ecosystems, where both advantageous and unfavorable interactions support ecosystem health.
 Plant-animal interactions can take on important ecological functions and manifest in a variety of combinations of favorable and unfavorable associations, for example predation, frugivory and herbivory, parasitism, and mutualism.
 Without mutualistic relationships, some plants may not be able to complete their life cycles, and the animals may starve due to resource deficiency.

 Evolution

+The earliest vascular plants initially formed on the planet about 425 million years ago, in the Devonian period of the early Paleozoic era.
+About every feeding method an animal might employ to consume plants had already been well-developed by the time the first herbivorous insects started consuming ferns during the Carboniferous epoch.
+In the earliest known antagonistic relationships with plants, insects consume plant pollen and spores.
+Since 300 million years ago, insects have been known to consume nectar and pollinate flowers.
+In the Mesozoic, between 200 and 150 million years ago, insects' feeding patterns started to diversify.
+The evolution of plant defenses to reduce cost and increase resistance to herbivores is a crucial component of the Optimal Defense Hypothesis.
+In order to deal with the plant's adaptability, the animal likewise evolved counter-adaptations.
+Over the history of their shared evolution, plants and animals have significantly diverged, in large part because of productive co-evolutionary processes that emerged from antagonistic interactions.
+Mutualistic interactions between plants and insects have developed and disintegrated over the course of the evolution of angiosperms.

 Relationship

 Defoliation or root removal caused by herbivory can control or reduce the overall phytomass, but it can also promote species diversity and have an impact on plant dispersion, which in turn controls ecological stability.
 In mutualistic relationships between pollinators and plants, the former receives food from the latter and in exchange acts as a plant propagation agent and a gene-transfer vector.
 The intricate web of species-specificity, habitat choice, and coevolution between plants and their pollinators has already been clarified by studies examining the feeding behaviors of pollinators and their interactive role in maintaining ecosystems.
 True mutualisms also promote development and provide pathogen protection.
 Plant growth and development are aided by mutualistic interactions between animals and plants, such as those between nematodes and insects.